owlbarn/tutorial/book/algodiff/README.md

 2-3 times of updates

-## Implementing Algorithmic Differentiation in Owl
+## Implementation: Algorithmic Differentiation in Owl

 ### Design